borntofrappe/borntofrappe/README.md

 ```

 What matters here, what is used as a slug, is the name of the article, and **not** the name of the folder.

+The setup is also helpful to have connected articles share a location.

 #### slug